👑 The 16 Mahajanapadas in UP

 | Significance | One of the oldest cities in the world; powerful before being absorbed by Kosala |

-Kashi was initially the most powerful Mahajanapada in eastern UP.
+Kashi was initially one of the most important Mahajanapadas in the eastern Ganga valley.
 Its capital Varanasi was a major centre of trade, learning, and religion.
-Eventually, King Prasenajit of Kosala annexed Kashi, merging the two kingdoms.
+In later traditions, Kashi is shown as having been absorbed by Kosala, which is the main exam point students should remember.

 2. Kosala (Kaushal)